Connect with us

 Once you have your directions, you should bring a resume.
 Even if you have already submitted one, it’s better to have an extra just in case they want to review it with you.
 Another key piece we would recommend would be reference letters.
 You hardly see these anymore but that alone can set you apart from your competition.

 You almost always need 2 forms of identification.
-The first one can be your driver’s license or state issued identification.
+The first one can be your driver’s license or state-issued identification.
 The second one can be anything from voter registration, valid passport, birth certificate, or social security card.
 It’s always a great idea to have these ready to go in case they want to hire you on the spot and need proof of your identity.

 Dress the part

-One of the most important things you can do to prepare for your interview is decide what is appropriate.
+One of the most important things you can do to prepare for your interview is to decide what is appropriate.
 A key phrase that helps make my decision when dressing for an interview is “Dress for the job you want, not the job you have.”
-If you go into an interview wearing work appropriate clothing, the interviewer will most likely set you aside from the candidates coming in sweatpants and denim.
+If you go into an interview wearing work-appropriate clothing, the interviewer will most likely set you aside from the candidates coming in sweatpants and denim.

 Do a little pampering to yourself the night before- ladies, clean up those nails.
 It is one way that this employer can tell how well you take care of yourself.
 Men with facial hair, make sure it’s cleaned up and not out of control.
 This shows the person you are interviewing with that you care about your appearance.
-This stuff rarely goes unnoticed in face to face interviews.
+This stuff rarely goes unnoticed in face-to-face interviews.

 Be on Time